Goal

 0.021 s | Query Parameters: df=_text_

-Note: Due to the use of the (gensub) function, which is a GNU extension to AWK and may not be available in all AWK implementations.
+Note: The (gensub) function is a GNU extension to AWK and may not be available in all AWK implementations.
 If you're using a version of AWK that doesn't support gensub, such as mawk or the default AWK on some systems, you will encounter an error.
 To resolve this issue, you can switch to using GNU AWK (gawk), which does support gensub.
 If gawk is installed on your system, you can simply replace awk with gawk in the command.